kat-e-max/ca_pfl_analysis/README.md

 Targeted outerach will help inform the agency's budget and resources.
 Other analysts could use the methodology developed in this tool on other Census variables of interest to target outreach to different populations.

-# Main inputs and outputs:
+# Main inputs and outputs, by script:

 This project contains *8 scripts*, which should be run in the following order.
 See "Where to get input data" for additional instructions.